Table of Contents

-With Shopify one can sell directly from their store using Shopify POS module or on Facebook by paying as little as $9/mo.
+With Shopify, one can sell directly from their store using the Shopify POS module or on Facebook by paying as little as $9/mo.

-For advanced options, one can choose from different pricing plans, which generally starts from $29/mo.
+For advanced options, one can choose from different pricing plans, which generally start from $29/mo.

 FREE Trial Accounts: